Old Fashioned Southern Tea Cakes

 How do I store tea cakes?

-Store tea cakes at room temperature in a covered container.
+Store tea cakes for 7-8 days at room temperature in a covered container.

 Tea cakes are great with ice cream, mixed fresh fruit, or fruit jams and preserves.

-How about a few ideas for dressing them up a bit?
+How about a few ideas for dressing tea cakes up a bit?

 Try dipping the tea cakes halfway in melted chocolate for a real treat!